MarkMinia/Project4/README.md

 #### [Excel Dashboard](https://github.com/MarkMinia/Project4/blob/main/Dashboard/Birding%20Dashboard.xlsx)

-##### Before jumping into Tableau, I experiemented with Excel because of how widely used the program, whether that's in the workplace, school, or at home.
+##### The choice of program for this project was not limited to Tableau, but before jumping into that, I chose to experiement with Excel because of how widely used the program is, whether that's in the workplace, school, or at home.

 ##### Project purpose: This dashboard is more of an informative one.
 It doesn’t track birds exactly through GPS, but rather gives general sighting locations as determined by field naturalists.
 So, this does not need to be in real time.
 It has more of an advertising component to it.
 If more people take interest in this dashboard for bird information, they might view the state park more favorably and either donate or visit more often.
 So, make sure this dashboard inspires people’s love for birds and is attractive and fun.